 Coontail Hornwort Submerged Pond Weed

 Ceratophyllum demersum is a non-rooted aquatic plant that grows underwater.
-It is commonly known as coontail or hornwort.
 Stems can grow up to 11 feet long!
 It produces stiff and spiny green needle-like leaves.
+Leaves are arranged in whorls around the stem.
+Leaves have small teeth or bumps.

-It's often confused with watermilfoil.
+Hornwort can be confused with watermilfoil, fanwort, and chara.
 Milfoil has more feather-like leaves and is more delicate.
-Click here to read more about watermilfoil
+Click here to read more about watermilfoil.
+Fanwort forms leaves that look like fans opposite of each other on stems.
+Click here for read more about fanwort cabomba.

 Where does coontail grow?

 Plant growth occurs slow moving or calm water of lakes and ponds.
+Hornwort coontail is a free floating plant.
 It can grow in water deeper than 6 feet.
-Coontail can continue to grow throughout winter months when other aquatic vegetation dies back.
+Coontail can continue to grow throughout winter months while other aquatic vegetation goes dormant.

 Is coontail invasive?

-Ceratophyllum demersum is a native aquatic plant throughout the US.
-It provides a number of benefits to ponds including fish habitat and nutrient uptake.
+Ceratophyllum demersum is a native aquatic plant throughout the United States.
+Benefits of coontail plant include fish habitat, oxygen production and nutrient uptake.

-Because there is no root system, coontail can take over a pond if left unmanaged.
+Coontail can take over a pond if left unmanaged because there are no root systems.
 Rapid growth occurs when there are excess nutrients (nitrate and phosphate) in water to feed the plant.
+Fast growth makes it easy to outcompete other beneficial aquatic plants.

 Can I manually remove hornwort?